flutter/flutter/engine/src/flutter/impeller/docs/xcode_frame_capture.md

 Passed on Launch` section, add the right `--gtest_filter=` to launch, and instrument just the one test you want.

+You also need to set the `--enable_playground` flag in order to do frame capturing.

 ![alt_text](assets/xcode_frame_capture/image12.png "image_tooltip")

 This is also the spot where you will add other command line arguments that will